Russe11/prmq/README.md

  *Based on https://github.com/squaremo/amqp.node by Michael Bridgen*

-** This project is still underdevelopment and the API will likely change.**
+** This project is still under heavy development and the API will likely change.**

 ## Usage